SUI-Components/sui-components/components/card/profile/README.md

 ```

 ## Usage
-The sidebar card need a few properties to be setted up:
+The CardProfile need a few properties to be setted up:

 averageScore: Is the number of ratings that you have, if you have 5 of 10 possible ratings the component will paint 5 of 10 icons filled.
 maxRatingValue: Is the number of maxRatings that you can have.
 The bigger this number is the more number of total icons that you will have on the rating